What is an Administrative Services Manager?

 - Maintenance Superintendent

-In 2016, there was an estimated number of 281,700 jobs in the United States for Administrative Services Manager.
+In the United States, there were 281,700 jobs for Administrative Services Manager in 2016.
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 28,500 new jobs for Administrative Services Manager by 2026.
 The BLS estimates 26,200 yearly job openings in this field.

 The states with the most job growth for Administrative Services Manager are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Maryland, or Vermont.
 These states have the worst job growth for this type of profession.